 After years of severely damaged hair, I finally got tired of always wearing my hair in a messy bun and went on a search to repair it.

-Three pregnancies, tons of color damage, and misusing heat products, had left my hair in the worst condition it’s ever been.
+Three pregnancies, tons of color damage, and misusing heat products had left my hair in the worst condition it had ever been.

 The one thing that kept resurfacing in my search was the curly girl method.

 I was a little familiar because I briefly tried it years ago, but this time I did a ton more research and am committed to giving it a shot for a solid six months.
 You can follow my journey here.

 Want perfect curls?
 You’re going to want this download!

 I created “The Ultimate Curly Girl Cheat Sheet”(including a guide to my favorite affordable drug store products) to help guide you on your curly girl journey.

 This cheat sheet will help break down the process of caring for and styling curly hair.

 This before and after is 1.5 months following the curly girl method.